Voz Media announces acquisition of MegaTV

 MegaTV, with affiliates in the U.S. and Puerto Rico, is a network television operation with over-the-air, cable and satellite distribution that produces a national lineup of concerts and live events.

-It also owns a number of digital properties, including LaMusica, a mobile app that provides streaming audio and video content focused on Latinos, as well as HitzMaker, a new talent destination for aspiring artists.
+It also owns a number of digital properties, including LaMusica, a mobile app that provides audio streaming and video content focused on Latinos, and HitzMaker, a new talent destination for aspiring artists.

 “I am especially pleased to leave this unique asset in the hands of a dedicated Hispanic owner, Orlando Salazar, the founder of Voz Media, who will continue the expansion of MegaTV and the overriding commitment to faithfully serve our nation's burgeoning Latino population,” added Alarcón.